mitsuba-renderer/mitsuba3/docs/src/developer_guide/variants_cpp.rst

     // Array of pointers if Float is an array
     BSDFPtr bsdf = si.bsdf();

-    // Enoki is able to dispatch method calls involving arrays of pointers bsdf->eval(..., active);
+    // Dr.Jit is able to dispatch method calls involving arrays of pointers bsdf->eval(..., active);

-More information on vectorized method calls is provided in the `Enoki documentation <https://enoki.readthedocs.io/en/master/calls.html>`_.
+More information on vectorized method calls is provided in the `Dr.Jit documentation <https://enoki.readthedocs.io/en/master/calls.html>`_.

 Variant-specific code